-The evaluator(s) are invited to propose their methodology for the conduct of the final evaluation.
+Interested evaluators are invited to propose their methodology for the conduct of the impact study.
 Ideally, a mixed-method approach will be followed balancing suitable quantitative and qualitative methodologies and allowing to draw on different sources and triangulating information.
 Additionally, a participatory approach should be followed throughout the evaluation.
 Due to the limitations described above, any methodology proposed should be feasible in an online format as well.

-It is foreseen that the evaluation questions will be possible to be answered through the combination of the following methods:
+It is foreseen that the study questions will be possible to be answered through the combination of the following methods: